1974 All-Ireland Senior Camogie Championship final

-The 1974 All-Ireland Senior Camogie Championship Final was the 43rd All-Ireland Final and the deciding match of the 1974 All-Ireland Senior Camogie Championship, an inter-county camogie tournament for the top teams in Ireland.
+The 1974 All-Ireland Senior Camogie Championship Final, the 43rd event of its type, is the culmination of the 1974 All-Ireland Senior Camogie Championship.

-Cork led the first game by a point at half-time, and the game stayed close right to the end.
-Kilkenny sealed their first-ever title in the replay, having led 2–1 to 1–0 at half-time and retaining that lead to the end.
+Cork led in the first game by a point at the half-time break, and the game stayed close right up until the end.
+Kilkenny sealed their first-ever All-Ireland camogie title in the replay, having a lead of 2–1 to 1–0 at the half-time break and retaining that lead right up until the end.